What do the clubs say they stand for?

 Port Adelaide History

-From 1870 to 1997, Port Adelaide created a record of success that is somewhat of a statistical improbability.
-It won 34 SANFL premierships and after almost 2500 games, it had notched up a 72.6% win ratio.
+Aside from the colours and the nickname, the subconscious desire to be criminals came with an obsession with statistics, much like a Convict counting the days of his sentence or counting the money he has stolen.
+Specifically, if you encountered a Port supporter when the club first entered the AFL, he or she would inevitably cite figures asserting that, from 1870 to 1997, Port Adelaide created a record of success that was somewhat of a statistical improbability.
+Specifically, the club won 34 SANFL premierships and after almost 2500 games, it had notched up a 72.6% win ratio.
 The club had never finished lower than seventh, and had only been out of the finals 12 times.

-Of course to Victorians these statistics meant nothing because they argued that their league, the VFL, was of a superior standard.
-Port Adelaide's boasting was nothing more than a small fish thinking it was big time in a small pond.
+Of course, to Victorians these statistics meant nothing because they argued that their league, the VFL, was of a superior standard.
+Port Adelaide's boasting was nothing more than a small time hustler wishing he could play with the big boys.
 In some respects, it was a hollow insult considering that interstate matches often resulted in the SANFL team emerging triumphant, thus giving credence to the argument that the SANFL title was more worthy than the VFL title.

 Not ones to shy away from a challenge, the club put its reputation on the line by making an application to join the AFL in 1990.
 The move was totally unexpected and precipitated South Australian football into a period of unprecedented turmoil, controversy and confusion.
 Port Adelaide, already far and away the most loathed SANFL club, became even more hated in South Australia.